necx512/GIUDA/TGS_on_behalf_of_someone.md

 where:

-LsaHandle - A handle pointing to the LSA service, which can be retrieved using LsaRegisterLogonProcess() or LsaConnectUntrusted();
+LsaHandle - A handle pointing to the LSA service can be retrieved using either LsaRegisterLogonProcess() or LsaConnectUntrusted();

 AuthenticationPackage - The AP number that you want to interact with.